-If you think you have to cut out these huge chunks of time in order to practice self-care, you’re not going to do it.
+If you think you have to carve out these huge chunks of time in order to practice self-care, you’re not going to do it.
 Break it up into little bits of time during the day so that it’s not overwhelming.

 Scatter 10-15 minute patches of self-care throughout your day.
 Spend 15 minutes reading a book or 10 minutes touching up your nail polish.
 Just give yourself those little moments.

 If you’re a stay-at-home mom like I am, you know that even trying to read a book can be impossible with the constant chaos and distractions.
 You just have to be really sneaky about when you fit your moments in.
-For example, if you notice your toddler is happily playing independently, pick up your book while they’re occupied with something other than you!
+For example, if you notice your toddler is happily playing independently, pick up your book while they’re occupied with something other than you.

 4. Schedule it

-Another way you can find the time for self-care is to not find it at all, but make it instead!
+Another way you can find the time for self-care is to not find it at all, but to make it instead!
 Pencil it into your schedule and guarantee yourself some moments!

-Have your husband, family member, or a sitter watch the kids while you go get a facial.
+Have your partner, family member, or a sitter watch the kids while you go get a facial.
 Or go the more affordable route and just go for a nice long walk while listening to your favorite music.

 You can make it the same time every day or week or just when there’s an opening in the family schedule, but pre-dedicating time for yourself might be the only way you can fit it in.
 So if that’s what you have to do, then do it!

 You have to make self-care a priority.
 Self-care as a mother should not be a luxury or an afterthought.
-Your sanity, health, and wellness is at stake and if you want to be the best mother you can be you have to prioritize yourself.
+Your sanity, health, and wellness are at stake and if you want to be the best mother you can be you have to prioritize yourself.

 Take a look at your to-do list and decide on a few things that can wait.
 If you find yourself trying to decide between checking another task off your list or taking a moment for yourself, choose yourself every once and a while.
 Actually, you should choose yourself more often than not.
 Put yourself at the top of your list now and then and don’t feel guilty about it.

-One of the best ways to practice self-care is to exercise your mind.
-Meaning use it for something other than thinking about your family, job, or do-to list.
+One of the best ways to practice self-care is to exercise your mind; use it for something other than thinking about your family, job, or do-to list.
 Take care of yourself by clearing and expanding your mind.
 If you’re unsure of ways to do that, take a look at the list below.

 - Read a book